- Events & Programs

 The NAEP forums are for NAEP members only.
 Just like the listserv, vendors will not have access nor can they view these forums.

-What types of topics can be discussed in the forums?
+What types of topics can be discussed in the Exchanges?

 Any topic relevant to procurement or higher education can be discussed in the forums.

-What rules should I follow when posting to the forum?
+What rules should I follow when posting to an Exchange?

 Because the forums and threads within the forums are viewable by all members, please be courteous to others by not including any profanity or slandering language.

-How do I communicate with others using the forum?
+How do I communicate with others using an Exchange?

 To reply openly to a thread, simply scroll to the bottom of your selected thread and enter your text into the “Quick Reply” text box and click “Submit Quick Reply.”
 For greater customization, you may use the “Reply Using Full Editor Feature,” which provides general formatting options.